Red Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Pablo Lopez (3-3) for his 15th start of the season.
+- The Twins will hand the ball to Bailey Ober (4-3) for his 11th start of the season.

+- Ober has pitched five or more innings in 10 straight games and will look to extend that streak.

-- He has one appearance this season with zero earned runs allowed out of his 14 chances this season.
+- He has two appearances with no earned runs allowed in 10 chances this season.

 |Opponent